Benzodiazepines: America's 'Other Prescription Drug Problem'

 One such designer drug is called clonazolam: a chemical combination of clonazepam (brand name Klonopin) and alprazolam (brand name Xanax).

 Clonazolam serves no medical purpose.
 It's a chemical devised for recreational use and profit.
-But it's a hundred to a thousand times more potent than our standard array of benzos, according to Lembke, which means its potential for overdose is substantially higher, too.
+But it's a hundred to a thousand times more potent than our standard array of benzos, according to Lembke.
+This means its potential for overdose is substantially higher, too.

 Journalist Paula Span, who writes regularly about aging for The New York Times, published a recent feature about the widespread use and risks of benzos in the elderly, for whom they pose a particular danger.